 1. To oversee the upkeep and improve the quality and accessibility of all public footpaths, bridleways and rights of way within a 7-mile radius of the Windcross Crossroads (near Dymock, Gloucestershire)

-2. To promote specific named walks within this area, on established footpaths and rights of way, both those already in existence e.g. Daffodil Way, Poets’ Paths 1 and 2, Poets’ Cottages Walk, Walks in Dymock Woods etc. as well as creating new named walks of varying lengths over the course of time.
+2. To promote specific named walks within this area, on established footpaths and rights of way, both those already in existence e.g. Daffodil Way, Poets’ Paths 1 and 2, Poets’ Cottages Walk, Centenary Walks: Dymock Forest, etc. as well as creating new named walks of varying lengths over the course of time.
 Also to publish leaflets available at cost to the public with walk descriptions, directions and annotated maps for all named walks developed by the WPG.

 3. In carrying out Aims 1 and 2 above the WPG will strive to promote knowledge and recognition of the beautiful and varied countryside of our area on the borderlands of three English counties: Gloucestershire, Herefordshire and Worcestershire.
 This is to be carried out via publicity locally, regionally and nationally.